 Urinary Tract Infection Treatment in Tampa, FL

 A Urinary tract infection, or a UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
 The symptoms of a urinary tract infection can be painful and uncomfortable.
 Physicians usually treat urinary tract infections with antibiotics and sometimes a medication to soothe the pain.
 The board-certified urologists at Florida Sex Health are highly experienced in diagnosing and treating urinary tract infections.
 They will take the time to thoroughly discuss your symptoms and your treatment options.
-Call (813) 250-2213 to schedule an appointment at our urology office in Tampa, FL today!
+Call (813) 250-2213 to schedule an appointment at our urology clinic in Tampa, FL today!

 Types of Urinary Tract Infections

 - Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms that include high fever, bloody/cloudy urine and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder, caused by a bacterial infection, results in frequent and painful urination

 It is important to keep a look out for the following signs and symptoms to help identify if you are suffering from a urinary tract infection: